cosmos/sdk-tutorials/tutorials/understanding-feegrant/index.md

 $ simd keys add bob
 ```

-If you'd like to see an overview of your keys, use:
+If you would like to see an overview of your keys, use:

 ```sh
 $ simd keys list